The future of Wood Green

 Residents and businesses have told us what they’d like to see in any regeneration of Wood Green.
 We’ve responded by making its regeneration a key objective in our Corporate Plan 2015-18.

-Wood Green is the borough’s biggest town centre and has lots of strengths including good transport links, high levels of footfall on the High Street and a diverse array of shops and businesses.
+Wood Green is the borough’s biggest town centre and has plenty of strengths including good transport links, great culture, diversity and a huge amount of potential.